-The cave church of Panagiá is located at the entrance of the 2km long canyon Martsalos and can only be reached on foot.
+The cave church of Panagiá is located at the entrance of the 2 km-long canyon Martsalos and can only be reached on foot.
 The gorge ends at a picturesque palm beach on the Libyan Sea.
-Around the church are still caves, dormitory of the hermits.
+Around the church are still caves, and dormitories of the hermits.

 The buildings are dated to the early Christian period, the church served the first Christian as a catacomb, as a refuge from the Christians-persecutors.

 In the cave, there are many frescoes and an impressive, natural dome, from which hangs a large chandelier.
 It is believed that the chapel was built on the site of a Minoan tomb, as it has a conical shape reminiscent of an oven.